mohammadeimon/Pizza-Sale-Analysis/README.md

 # Conclusion
-Pizza orders and revenue maintains an upward trajectory from the beginning of the week Sunday and peaks on Friday before it starts dropping, this means most people prefer to eat pizza towards and during the weekend.
-Most people prefer to have the Pepperoni pizza for lunch on Fridays.
-It is advisable to make available tables and chairs to be able to accomodate the influx of the weekend, we can also explore the option of delivery services.
-The Ingrdients for  Pepperoni pizza should be made readily available and in large quantities on or before Fridays.
-Since more orders are received on Fridays, a discount policy can be introduced every last Friday of the month where a customer gets 1 extra pizza when they buy 3 and above, this will encourage them to buy more.
+Pizza orders and revenue typically increase steadily from Sunday and peak on Friday before starting to decline, indicating that many people prefer to eat pizza towards and during the weekend.
+On Fridays, most people prefer to have the Pepperoni pizza for lunch.
+Therefore, it is advisable to make tables and chairs available to accommodate the expected weekend influx of customers, and exploring delivery services is also a good option.
+Also, the pizza menu needs a little trim removing the least popular pizza and the company would greatly benefit from seasonal and weekday promotions to keep customer engagement.

+To meet the demand for Pepperoni pizza on Fridays, it's essential to ensure that its ingredients are readily available and in large quantities before the day.
+Since more orders are received on Fridays, it could be beneficial to introduce a discount policy on the last Friday of every month.
+This policy could give customers an extra pizza when they buy three or more, encouraging them to buy more and increasing revenue.